l0n3m4n/exposerver/README.md

 📣 Disclaimer

-This tool is provided as-is for educational and lawful bug hunting and penetration testing purposes.
+This tool is provided as-is for educational, lawful bug hunting and penetration testing purposes.
 Use it responsibly and only on systems you own or have explicit permission to test.